 What should I expect from the first session?

 It is understandable to be nervous about what the first session might be like.
 I will do my best to put you at ease and to make everything as clear as possible.

 At the end of our time we will take some time to check in about how you have found the session and for us to agree together what happens next.
-I will try to ensure you are grounded, and in a safe place before you leave the session.
-If we decide to continue to work together we will look to arrange dates and times for our future sessions together at this point.
+I will try to ensure you are grounded and in a safe place before you leave the session.
+If we decide to continue to work together we will look to arrange dates and times for our future sessions at this point.